structuresound/tmake/README.md

 Trying to make this as automatic as possible

-depends on node and cmake to be pre-installed by user fetches ninja binary when needed
+depends on node
+fetches most other aspects of the toolchain, except for git + cmake (presently)

 * nodejs - https://nodejs.org/en/
   * it is built in node